 Kranji Reservoir Park was built in the memory of martyrs who lost their lives in the battle of Kranji during World War II.
 Apart from being a picnic spot and a fishing reserve at designated areas, the park can be visited for watching the sunset and sunrise in Singapore.

 Location: 30 Kranji Way Singapore

-Sembawang Park adheres to a picturesque glimpse of a beach sunrise.
+Sembawang Park adheres to a picturesque glimpse of a beach sunrise and sunset.
 The 15-hectare vast park is also a favourite fishing spot and a barbecuing site.

 Location: Sembawang Road